 “We experts at the ground control were split over if the Chang’e 5 should keep digging to get more samples, but we eventually agreed to play safe and stop,” Xiao explained.

 “Because the motor driving the robotic arm relied on solar power to operate and may break down in prolonged drilling and that breaking through hard objects may risk losing soil samples already collected and stored in suction tubes inside the arm, so we should take no chances as any reckless move to proceed may forsake all previous efforts.”

-Still, Xiao insisted that the amount of soil collected would be of immense scientific value and may help unravel the lunar origin, because they chose to land the probe on a plain near the Mons Rumker in the Oceanus Procellarum, a vast and uncharted lunar mare on the western edge of the Moon’s near side.
+Still, Xiao insisted that the amount of soil collected would be of immense scientific value and may help unravel the lunar origin, because they chose to land the probe on a plain near the Mons Rumker in the Oceanus Procellarum, a vast and uncharted lunar mare on the western edge of the moon’s near side.

 “We have now collected the youngest and freshest soil samples, about 1.5-2 billion years old, compared with the average age of at least 3 billion years returned by the Apollo missions.
-This is because the Chang’e 5’s landing site has a very short geological history, significantly younger than the places visited by American astronauts,” said Xiao, adding that fresher samples could give scientists new perspectives on the formation of the Moon and fill a gap in their understanding of lunar history.
+This is because the Chang’e 5’s landing site has a very short geological history, significantly younger than the places visited by American astronauts,” said Xiao, adding that fresher samples could give scientists new perspectives on the formation of the moon and fill a gap in their understanding of the lunar history.

 Xiao’s team is now producing more soil as the NSA engineers are working on the designs for the Chang’e 6 and 7 probes.
-The pair will be primed for the Moon’s southern polar region, in missions tentatively set for 2023 and beyond.
+The pair will be primed for the moon’s southern polar region, in missions tentatively set for 2023 and beyond.